 Historical Revisionism as a Tool of Control

 We see how the two examples above are a means to an end.
-But why would a culture need to use these tactics in the first place?
+But why would a culture need to use these tactics?
 It’s required to hide the true motives of those in control.
 It is merely the continuation of the strategy of control.
 Let’s look at what precedes the need for revisionism.

 There are three things you need to make this tactic work.
 First, you need a large fan base to use group hypnosis manipulation tactics to program your ideas.
-Second, you need a problem which you can blame on the scapegoats.
-Third, you need to promote yourself and your group as the hero’s who can make life better.
+Second, you need a problem that you can blame on the scapegoats.
+Third, you must promote yourself and your group as heroes who can improve life.

 You can adjust the social pressure required to keep people’s attention off the real issues.
 The real goal is increasing cash flow and return on investment for those who are the real “owners.”
 The real problem is anarchy, which overthrows the government and ruins the cash flow.

 Seeing Through North America Folklore

 A common warning sign is the general lack of joy in life.
 If you observe social media and TV news, do you feel you aren’t getting the whole story?
 Do you feel like there’s something in the way, but you can’t put your finger on it?
 These are indications you may be affected by the three elements above.
 These are patterns that let us know something is wrong.
 Listen to these warning signs.